BranchMetrics/ios-branch-deep-linking-attribution/README.md

 // Present the share sheet!
 self.navigationController?.presentViewController(shareViewController, animated: true, completion: nil)
 ```
+####Parameters

+**feature**: The feature the generated link will be associated with.

+**params**: A dictionary to use while building up the Branch link.

+**stage**: The stage used for the generated link, indicating what part of a funnel the user is in.

+**tags**: An array of tag strings to be associated with the link.

 ## Referral system rewarding functionality

 In a standard referral system, you have 2 parties: the original user and the invitee.
 Our system is flexible enough to handle rewards for all users for any actions.
 Here are a some example scenarios:

-1) Reward the original user for taking action (eg. inviting, purchasing, etc)
+1) Reward the original user for taking action (eg. inviting, purchasing, etc.).

-2) Reward the invitee for installing the app from the original user's referral link
+2) Reward the invitee for installing the app from the original user's referral link.

-3) Reward the original user when the invitee takes action (eg. give the original user credit when their the invitee buys something)
+3) Reward the original user when the invitee takes action (eg. give the original user credit when their the invitee buys something).

 These reward definitions are created on the dashboard, under the 'Reward Rules' section in the 'Referrals' tab on the dashboard.

-Warning: For a referral program, you should not use unique awards for custom events and redeem pre-identify call.
+**Warning**: For a referral program, you should not use unique awards for custom events and redeem pre-identify call.
 This can allow users to cheat the system.

 ### Get reward balance

 Reward balances change randomly on the backend when certain actions are taken (defined by your rules), so you'll need to make an asynchronous call to retrieve the balance.
 Here is the syntax:

+####Methods

 ###### Objective-C